 All contests will be governed by the official interscholastic amateur rules as designated on the activity information sheet.
 Rulebooks for most team sports are available to be checked out from the Intramural Office.
 In order to equalize competition and to ensure the safety of all participants, the Intramural Program has additional rules for some events.
 These rules are on the information sheet for each activity.
 The Intramural Office reserves the right to amend or change any rule when deemed necessary.

 For specific concerns about rules, officiating, or the supervision of an intramural activity we encourage you to submit a letter to the Intramural Office.
 We will take your suggestions seriously and attempt to prevent a recurrence of your situation.

 A semester schedule of activities will be available on the Intramural web page three weeks before each semester begins.
 The semester schedule indicates the dates that entries will be accepted for each activity and can be accessed through the ‘Activities’ menu.

 Participants are encouraged to register as soon as possible for each activity.
-Some individual/doubles events and most team sports have limited entries.
+Some activities have limited entries.
 Once the available team sport schedules are sold out, all other entries will be placed on a waiting list, and may only purchase a schedule if an opening occurs.

 There will be a $25-$50 non-refundable entry fee for all team sport activities required at the time of registration.
 Teams must choose an appropriate team name consistent with the ideals and principles of Brigham Young University.
 A sportsmanship red card penalty may be given to a team for the selection of an offensive or vulgar team name.